How to Reveal Engine Type with Engine VIN Number Lookup

 Mar 25, 2016

-• the door-jam of the driver's or possibly passenger's side;
+- On the door-jamb of the driver's or possibly passenger's side

 Finding your engine type is easy if you have the right VIN and follow the above process.
 You can easily detect your engine type by following the above steps.